-The EU General Data Protection Regulation (GDPR) is the biggest ever shake up to data protection laws, yet many businesses feel unprepared.
+The EU General Data Protection Regulation (GDPR) was the biggest ever shake up to data protection laws, and its sound core principles still apply under UK Law after our withdrawal from the EU.

 The core objectives of the GDPR is to give individuals more transparency and control of their personal data and to unify the regulation within the EU.
 It is making companies across the EU think seriously about data protection.